 Service Level and User Responsibilities:

-- The free private cloud service offered by OCIO should be used solely for the purposes of the University.
+- The private cloud service offered by OCIO should be used solely for the purposes of the University.
 User departments should follow the University's Computing Policies and Regulations.

 - OCIO provides a bare-bone VM residing in Data Centres with high availability and mirrored disk storage.
 It is user departments’ responsibility for all the installation, maintenance, back up and restoration of data and software packages installed.
 User departments are responsible to ensure the software packages installed in VM are licensed and used according to the license agreement concerned.

 - OCIO provides a VM-wide restoration of daily backed up data (for up to 7 working days) upon request from the user department concerned.
 User departments should make necessary arrangement for individual file backup and restoration.

 - If the departmental VM server is administered by non-EdUHK personnel, such as contractors or outsourced service providers, user departments should ensure they are aware of all the requirements about the VM service.
 They are required to come to campus to conduct any system maintenance as remote access for system maintenance is not recommended for security reasons.